CaptainX3/CW-Playable-Subs/Readme.md

 ## Updating The Mod

 * To update the mod, follow STEPS 1 thru 4 in the installation instructions above for whichever version you want to use, and then navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
 Once you have deleted the old folder, you can then drag in the updated copy. **DO NOT DRAG THE NEW COPY AND TRY TO OVERWRITE THE OLD ONE - you will end up with major bugs this way!**

+---
+## Sonar Signature List Sorting

+Sonar signatures have been reworked.
+You will see the entire vessel list when playing single missions, but the vanilla campaign signature libraries have been left as they were, since none of the new subs in this mod will appear in the campaigns.
+For single missions and modded campaigns, the signature list is sorted as follows:

+* **Scrolling Right:**
+  * Biologics
+  * Civilians
+  * NATO Subs
+  * NATO Ships
+  * Russian/Red Ships
+  * Russian/Red Subs

+* **Scrolling Left:**
+  * Russian/Red Subs
+  * Russian/Red Ships
+  * NATO Ships
+  * NATO Subs
+  * Civilians
+  * Biologics

+---
+## Single Missions List Color Coding

+Single missions in the mod are color coded as follows:

+* White - Vanilla missions from Killerfish, modified to allow all playable subs to be used.
+* Orange - New missions sent to us by mod users, already designed with the mod's playable subs.
+* Green - These are custom missions that are unique in some way, usually featuring only certain playable subs and/or a unique objective.
+* Red - These are custom missions for the Red side (Russia, China, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)
+* Blue - These are custom missions for the Blue side (USA, UK, etc) (Note: All playable subs will be available for the player to choose from, but the enemies will be from the opposite side.)